SimoneTestino/SimoneTestino/content/ColivingLiguria/Regulations & Policies/Policies/Contract for Residents.md

 Please refer to the **[[Onboarding]]** page for the complete procedure, which details:
 1. How we conduct the video call to review the contract together.
 2. How you will receive the official, digitally-signed (.p7m) Italian contract from our certified email (PEC).
-3. How to pay the security deposit to finalize the booking.
+3. How to pay the security deposit to finalise the booking.
 4. The requirement to print the contract and bring the hand-signed paper copy upon arrival.

 ### Contract Guidelines